rllab-snu/DTAMP/README.md

 ```

 ## Contact
-If you have any problem, please contact to [mineui.hong@rllab.snu.ac.kr](mineui.hong@rllab.snu.ac.kr).
+If you have any problem, please contact to <mineui.hong@rllab.snu.ac.kr>.